Find the Cheapest Insurance Quotes in Your Area

 If your car is damaged in a flood, you can rely on comprehensive insurance to cover the repair costs.
 Flooding is the most common natural disaster in the U.S., and every year more and more people are exposed to its hazards.
 Read on to familiarize yourself about how you car insurance will protect your vehicle in the case of a flood.

-When Does Auto Insurance Cover Flood Damage?
+How Does Auto Insurance Cover Flooding?

 What to Do If You Don't Have Comprehensive Coverage

 Unfortunately, there is not much you can do if you don't have comprehensive insurance in a flood event.
 The liability portion of your auto insurance policy is only meant to cover damages you cause to other drivers--not your own car.
 If you have a homeowners or renters insurance policy, those never cover damage from flooding--even damage to the home.
 Even if you have a flood insurance policy, you could only use flood insurance for any personal property that was destroyed in your car as a result of a flood--not the car itself.
 If you fear for your car being damaged in a flood, we highly recommend you just add comprehensive insurance to your policy.

 How to File a Car Insurance Claim After a Flood